 Electric vehicles that do not emit CO2 while traveling have gained attention as environmentally friendly automobiles and their use is increasingly annually.
 However, there are not enough places to charge these vehicles.
 To allow electric vehicles to be used without the worry of running out of power, FamilyMart is moving forward with the installation of quick chargers for electric vehicles in its store parking lots.

-As of the end of April 2021, the number of installations is approximately 700 stores.
+To date, the number of stores with the quick chargers installed has reached approximately 700, the largest number in convenience store industry.
+Our next plan is to replace them with quicker chargers with more outlets to reduce customer wait times.

-Installation of electric vehicle quick chargers
+Installation of high-output quick chargers